w1th4d/JarPlant/README.md

    --implant-config SpringImplantConfiguration
 ````

-You'll want to modify `StringImplantController.jara` for this one do to anything interesting.
+You'll want to modify `StringImplantController.java` for this one do to anything interesting.
 The default is to create a REST controller routed to `/implant` that just gives a dummy response.

 Spike any JAR with your own custom implant code: